 Lucien Bonaparte was Napoleon’s most articulate brother, and the only one unwilling to subordinate himself to Napoleon.
 Politically ambitious, he played an indispensable role in Napoleon’s rise to power.
-However, he refused to give up his wife when Napoleon demanded, thus – unlike his siblings – he never sat on a throne.
-Lucien spent most of the imperial years in exile with his large family, nursing his literary vanity.
+Lucien refused to give up his wife when Napoleon demanded, thus – unlike his siblings – he never sat on a throne.
+He spent most of the imperial years in exile with his large family, nursing his literary vanity.

 Quick and impulsive

 Born in Ajaccio, Corsica on May 21, 1775, Lucien Bonaparte was the third of Charles and Letizia Bonaparte’s eight children (see the Bonaparte family tree).
 He was educated in mainland France at the College of Auton, the military school in Brienne and the seminary in Aix-en-Provence.

 When Lucien arrived at Brienne in 1784, Napoleon (then age 15) described him as follows: